Soldier appeals to Minnesota Guard to take stronger stand against rioters

 The soldier is also questioning how the military conflates nonpartisan speech with apolitical speech.

-Spc.
-Joshua Preston of Minneapolis, a 30-year-old attorney and soldier in the Minnesota National Guard's 2nd Combined Arms Battalion, 136th Infantry, was upset when the first statement to come from leadership after the Jan.
+Specialist Joshua Preston of Minneapolis, a 30-year-old attorney and soldier in the Minnesota National Guard's 2nd Combined Arms Battalion, 136th Infantry, was upset when the first statement to come from leadership after the Jan.
 6 violence in Washington, D.C., was a vague reminder that service members "must remain apolitical."
-He was particularly upset that leadership referred to the coup attempt only as "the timely events occurring on the national stage."
+He was particularly upset that leadership referred to the insurrection only as "the timely events occurring on the national stage."

 He thought the organization should have been more forceful in its stand against the attempted coup.

 Preston posted a Facebook response that Guard leadership should root out right-wing extremism in its own ranks.
-He was later contacted by a commander bringing up concerns about the post, though leadership did not officially order him to take it down.
+He was later contacted by a commander raising concerns about the post, though leadership did not officially order him to take it down.

 "It is not political for me, or anyone else for that matter, to call what happened yesterday an attempted coup inspired by the suggestive and conspiratorial rhetoric of the President of the United States," Preston wrote.
 "You know as well as I do that there are Boogaloo Bois and other anti-government types in our ranks, and so instead of sending out social media etiquette memos, perhaps you should be court-martialing and discharging those who are publicly siding with insurrectionists and traitors to the Constitution."